hmontenegro/biostar-recipes/docs/recipe-howto.md

-# Bioinformatics Recipes
+# Bioinformatics Recipe Howto

 ## What is a bioinformatics recipe?

 A recipe is a collection of commands with a graphical user interface.

-It may be a bash script, an R script, a series of mothur instructions.
+A recipe may be a bash script, an R script, a series of mothur instructions.
 Basically any list of commands that can be executed in an environment.

 ## What is a purpose of a recipe?

-It allows reuse.
-It allows other people to run commands that you have written.
+Recipes allow other people to run scripts that you have written.
 When executed a recipe creates a full record of a data analysis run.

-## Is recipe a single software tool?
+## Are recipes single software tools?

-Typically no. It is a series of actions that produce one full analysis.
+Typically no. A recipe is a series of actions that produce a full data analysis.

-## Is a recipe a pipeline a workflow engine?
+## Are recipe workflow engines?

-No. Make, snakemake, and other workflow engines could be used inside a recipe.
+No. `Make`, `snakemake`, and other workflow engines would be used inside a recipe.

-## Is a recipe like a pipeline?
+## Is a recipe a "pipeline"?

 Yes.
-It may be thought of as a web enabled pipeline execution environment.
+A recipe may be thought of as a web enabled pipeline execution environment.

 ## Can command <...> be turned into a recipe?

-Yes, if it can be invoked from the command line.
+Yes, if that command can be invoked from the command line.

 ## Can I copy and modify a recipe?